 Each person is bound to be different.
 As Dr. Mitchell Grayson, a professor in the division of allergy and clinical immunology at the Medical College of Wisconsin in Milwaukee, explains to Everyday Health: "Some people have bouts of sneezing.
 It's a neurologic reflex, and it depends on the person.
 Some people may have 10 to 20 sneezes in a row."
 It usually depends on the level of irritation in your nose though, because you’ll keep sneezing until you get it out.

-I’m sure you’re just as familiar as I am with the long-standing myth that your eyes will pop out of your head if you sneeze with them open.
-(David Goldstein, who sat behind me in elementary school, spent the better part of fifth grade trying to sneeze with his eyes open to do just that — what his plan was if his eyes actually did pop out, I do not know.)
+I’m sure you’re familiar with the long-standing myth that your eyes will pop out of your head if you sneeze with them open.
+(David Goldstein, who sat behind me in elementary school, spent the better part of fifth grade trying to sneeze with his eyes open to do just that.
+What his plan was if his eyes actually did pop out, I do not know.)

 The myth begs debunking.
-See, our eyes are actually attached to our head very firmly, through a group of delicate muscles.
+Our eyes are firmly attached to our heads, thanks to a group of delicate muscles.
 They are not, contrary to this popular grade-school myth, going to fall out of our heads if we forget to close our eyelids when we sneeze.
 So why do our eyes shut tight when we sneeze?
-It is simply a reflex, much like our leg going up when our knee is tapped.
+It's simply a reflex, much like our leg going up when our knee is tapped.
 It doesn’t really have a good reason — it just happens.
-There are those who can sneeze with their eyes open, though I don’t know any personally (woe is me).
-If you are one of the lucky few, please tell us about your experience in the comments below.
+There are those who can sneeze with their eyes open, though I don’t know any personally.
+(If you're one of the lucky few, please tell us about your experience in the comments below.)